PREMIUM TOUR ST. PETERSBURGS ANCIENT CHARM

 - We will tour the inside of this marvellous, multi-coloured Russian-style church with its onion-shaped dome, built when Emperor Alexander II was assassinated on 1 March 1881.

-- We will enjoy a return journey along metro Line 1, from Ploschad' Vosstaniya station to Avtovo.
+- We will enjoy a journey along several beautiful stations of metro Line 1, including Ploschad' Vosstaniya station.
 Opened on 15 November 1955, Line 1 links the city's five train stations.
 Considered one of the best in the world right from the start in terms of efficiency, cleanliness and architectural merit, the metro is currently the safest, most reliable and comfortable way to get around St. Petersburg.

 - The city network is also the deepest in the world, with some stations situated over 100 metres below street level.
 Whilst the oldest are richly decorated with polished granite, multi-coloured marble, stainless steel, bronze, aluminium, synthetic materials, glass, mosaics, low relief and sculptures, the more recent stations have a simple, modern structure.